Synapxe-DNA/healthhub-content-optimization/content-optimization/README.md

   - [`03_primary/`](data/03_primary): contains the primary data; all processes (i.e. modeling) after data processing should only ingest the primary data

-    - `merged_data.parquet/`: contains the merged data across all content categories and versioned; for more information on the data schema, refer [here](#data-schema)
+    - `merged_data.parquet/`: contains the merged data across all content categories and versioned; for more information on the data schema, refer [here](#merged-data-data-schema)

-    - `filtered_data_with_keywords.parquet/`: contains the filtered data with keywords and versioned; for more information on the data schema, refer [here](#data-schema)
+    - `filtered_data_with_keywords.parquet/`: contains the filtered data with keywords and versioned; for more information on the data schema, refer [here](#merged-data-data-schema)

-    - `filtered_data.parquet/`: contains the filtered data after removing the 'to_remove' categories for indexing.
+    - `filtered_data.parquet/`: contains the filtered data after removing the 'to_remove' categories for indexing; for more information on the data, refer [here](#processed-articles-file-information)

-    - `processed_data.parquet/`: contains the processed data after passing filtered_data into the LLM to clean the "content_body" column to the new "processed_table_content" for indexing.
+    - `processed_data.parquet/`: contains the processed data after passing filtered_data into the LLM to clean the "content_body" column to the new "processed_table_content" for indexing; for more information on the data, refer [here](#processed-articles-file-information)

-    - `processed_articles/`: contains the JSON data for article content and article tables for ingestion into the index.
+    - `processed_articles/`: contains the JSON data for article content and article tables for ingestion into the index; for more information on the data, refer [here](#processed-articles-file-information)

   - [`04_feature/`](data/04_feature): contains the features data